Hanoi builds roadmap for motorcycle exhaust emission control | Environment | Vietnam+ (VietnamPlus)

 From 2026, the vehicles already used for three - five years and over must undergo regular exhaust emission inspections.
 Authorities will also limit those failing to meet emission standards in the zoned areas.

-The department recently conducted a survey of 3,867 local vehicle owners, and 86% of whom showed support for controlling exhaust emissions from old motorcycles.
+86% of surveyed vehicle owners showed support for controlling exhaust emissions from old motorcycles.

-The emission control through regular inspection and maintenance is said to generate considerable benefits, including saving fuel costs, reducing 35.55% of the carbon monoxide emissions and 40% of the hydrocarbon emissions, and ease the budgetary burden on health services to address air pollution impacts, the department noted.

-As of July 2022, there were more than 7.6 million vehicles in Hanoi, including over 1 million automobiles and nearly 6.5 million motorcycles.
-They exclude vehicles from other localities passing the city, according to the municipal Department of Transport./.
+As of July 2022, there were more than 7.6 million vehicles in Hanoi, including over 1 million automobiles and nearly 6.5 million motorcycles, according to the municipal Department of Transport./.